 Of the three programs, Membership rewards has the most expansive list of airline and hotel partners.
 For most of the partners, cardholders can transfer a Membership Reward (MR) point at a 1:1 ratio to the ensuing frequent flyer or hotel loyalty program to use in an award booking or stay.
 In addition, MR points can also be used at a value of 1 cent per point when booking airline travel through the membership rewards portal.
 Hotel bookings through the portal make the points less worthwhile, delivering only .75 cents per point, a 25% reduction in value.
 The only other competitive redemption categories for MR points that are for select gift cards and towards Uber, which can both yield 1 cent per point.
 Unfortunately for Membership Rewards is that most other redemption options (cash back, shopping or statement credits) reduce the value of your points by 20 - 30%.

 Another thing to note about American Express's rewards program is that there are no differences in points redemptions based on which card you have.
 This means that account holders with an existing points balance, won't be able to leverage a new card to improve the value of their accumulated rewards.
 Overall, the main value proposition for the Amex program is the breadth of transfer partnerships.
 Consumers that are not planning on taking advantage of these transfer partnerships will likely do better elsewhere.
-Another disadvantage of Membership Rewards is a lack of no annual fee options, with the Everyday card being the only fee free card participating.
+Another disadvantage of Membership Rewards is a lack of no fee options, with the Everyday card being the only card without an annual fee.

 Chase Ultimate Rewards